AtomicConductor/conductor_client/README-houdini.md

 **Scout frames** `scout_frames`
 Specify frames you want to see rendered before deciding whether the render the whole job.
 Use a frame spec of the same format as the custom frames parameter.
 Scout frames that are not in the frame range will be ignored.
 For example, if the frame range is 1-10 and scout frames are 9-11, only 9 and 10 will be resolved as valid scout frames.
 Further, scout frames signify whether or not to start the task they were included in.
-For example, if clump size is 10 and the first task contains frames 1-10, then specifying 5 as a scout frame will cause the task to be started running.
+For example, if chunk size is 10 and the first task contains frames 1-10, then specifying 5 as a scout frame will cause the task to be started running.
 Only tasks that have no scout frames will be initialized on hold.

 **Machine type** `machine_type`